Judges Pension Plan

 As a defined benefit plan, lifetime monthly retirement benefits are based on this formula:

-Average highest 12-month periods of compensation
+Average Highest 12-month periods of compensation

 X